Medical Women in America (and beyond)

 1854

 Women in America seemed to have broken into the medical field with relative ease compared to the rest of the world.
 The success of the first wave of women working as doctors can be contributed partly to the wild nature of medicine in America.
 With no formal requirements to the profession, any individual could set up a practice and often they did under the names of Doctor no mater how non traditional their practice [TCOTP, 28].
+The Blackwell’s were forming a small colony of women doctors in New York, while the atmosphere for women doctors in Boston was growing.

 …meanwhile in England